 Time Limits for Filing a Wrongful Death Claim in Illinois

-In Illinois, a wrongful death lawsuit must be filed within the time limit, or "statute of limitations," set by law for the underlying type of case, or within one year of the date of the deceased person's death, "whichever date is the later," according to 735 ILCS 5/13-209.
+In Illinois, a wrongful death lawsuit must be filed within the time limit set by the "statute of limitations" for the underlying type of case, or within one year of the date of the deceased person's death, "whichever date is the later," according to 735 ILCS 5/13-209.
 So, for personal injury cases -- which must be filed within two years of the date of the accident -- that means the representatives have at least one year, and as much as two years, to get the initial lawsuit filed in the Illinois court system.
 If the case is not filed within the applicable time limit, the court may refuse to hear it at all.

 If you've got questions about how the Illinois filing deadline applies to your specific wrongful death case, it may be time speak to an experienced attorney.

 Damages in an Illinois Wrongful Death Case

 Damages in an Illinois wrongful death case are paid "for the exclusive benefit of the surviving spouse and next of kin of [the] deceased person."